twilio-labs/serverless-toolkit/packages/plugin-serverless/README.md

   --production                         Please prefer the "activate" command!
 Deploys to the production environment (no
                                        domain suffix).
 Overrides the value passed via the environment flag.

-  --runtime=runtime                    The version of Node.js to deploy the build to. (node12 or node14)
+  --runtime=runtime                    The version of Node.js to deploy the build to. (node14)

   --service-sid=service-sid            SID of the Twilio Serverless Service to deploy to